Elementary schools in the United States: Standardized testing

 Since the No Child Left Behind Act and the Every Student Succeeds Act were passed, students now take more standardized tests.
-The annual tests can take away time from genuine learning.
 Practice tests are given followed by the actual tests.
 The standardized tests that are required to be given can't be made or modified by the educator.
 This results in students having to learn more, if not all, of the required subjects and topics that will be inputted in the tests.

 Although standardized tests cause issues and setbacks in the classroom, they do have their benefits just like everything else in the education curriculum.
-By giving students standardized tests it provides the state with how each individual child is doing academically.
+By giving students standardized tests, it provides the state with how each individual child is doing academically.
 Using these tests is not only the most effective, but the least biased way to measure every student's academic achievement in the same way.
 When students and educators take the preparation period of standardized testing seriously, it is also a great way for the state to measure how well each school functions.
 The use of standardized testing in the classrooms gives the policymakers and educators a fair opportunity to see how much the students are learning, and what educators should keep and fix in their current curriculum.

 Teaching

 Elementary School teachers are trained with emphasis on human cognitive and psychological development and the principles of curriculum development and instruction.
 Teachers typically earn either a Bachelor's or master's degree in Early Childhood and Elementary Education.

+Teachers being trained within programs will be taught the stray away from the traditional learning techniques, such as textbooks and testing based learning.
+The idea of these programs being to broaden teaching techniques and perspectives, many critiques still argue this claim and believe that teaching should be taught in one way and one way only.
+Many claim that the idea of focusing on social-emotional learning takes away time from the core subjects.
+In a blog from Hello Lovely Living the following quote is stated “Lessons are delivered in a structured, sequential manner, allowing students to build knowledge step by step” (“The Hidden Benefits…” 3).
+The author of this article states that the benefit of traditional learning is the structure and organization given.
+The main purpose the author is conveying is that consistency and structure is a vital piece of childhood education.

 Training programs for elementary school teachers often cover a variety of educational theories, including constructivist, behavioral, and socio-cultural approaches to learning.
 These programs also focus on developing skills in classroom management, differentiation to meet diverse learning needs, and effective communication strategies with students, parents, and colleagues.

 Certification standards for teachers are determined by individual states, with individual colleges and universities determining the rigor of the college education provided for future teachers.
 Some states require content area tests, as well as instructional skills tests for teacher certification in that state.